Lab: Dotplots

 }

-Make these globals refer to the page's text inputs by adding this code at the end of initialize:
+Respond to changes to n by adding this code at the end of initialize:

 Add this synchronize function, which will be called whenever a number in the text inputs changes: